Boston Whistleblower Attorneys

 If illegal or fraudulent activity is occurring in your workplace, it may seem like a difficult choice to take a stand and report unethical behavior.
 We understand your fear of potentially sacrificing your job security in order to do what you think is right.

-At Janet, Janet & Suggs, our Boston whistleblower attorneys are experienced in helping workers bring whistleblower claims while also protecting their rights from employer retaliation.
+At Janet, Janet & Suggs, LLC, our Boston whistleblower attorneys are experienced in helping workers bring whistleblower claims while also protecting their rights from employer retaliation.
 We will review your claim in a free consultation to determine if you have a case.
 Our attorneys work on a contingency fee basis and do not charge any fees unless you receive a favorable outcome.

 False Claims Act